Vasant18/Prisma/README.md

 # Prisma Handson

 ## Project Description
-Prisma Handson is a practice and hands-on repository to understand and explore Prisma ORM, TypeScript, and PostgreSQL.
+Prisma Handson is a practice and hands-on repository designed to help developers understand and explore Prisma ORM, TypeScript, and PostgreSQL.
 This project provides examples and exercises to deepen your understanding of database interactions and schema management using Prisma.

 ---